alberto-lorente/RorschIA_07-04/README.txt

 * The development python notebook is included in case you are interested in having a deeper look under the hood.

-How to use the prototype:
+How to use the prototype app:

-- For convenience, copy-paste the protocol or sentence you want to evaluate into the app textbox.
+- Copy-paste the protocol or sentence you want to evaluate into the app textbox.

 - Press the Process button.

-- You will se a little report on the app.
+- You will see a little report on the app.
 If you passed an entire protocol, you will be able to download it at the very end of the page.

 Some considerations: